dagger/dagger/docs/current/guides/757394-use-service-containers.md

 ## Example: MariaDB database service for application tests

-The following example demonstrates service containers in action, by creating a MariaDB database service container for use in application unit/integration testing.
+The following example demonstrates service containers in action, by creating and binding a MariaDB database service container for use in application unit/integration testing.

 The application used in this example is [Drupal](https://www.drupal.org/), a popular open-source PHP CMS.
 Drupal includes a large number of unit tests, including tests which require an active database connection.
 All Drupal 10.x tests are written and executed using the [PHPUnit](https://phpunit.de/) testing framework.
 Read more about [running PHPUnit tests in Drupal](https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/running-phpunit-tests).